shiorisio/BImyproject/README.md

     ./run.sh

 ### Progress of this project
+- 2016-1-23
+  - Revised scripts/run.sh and scripts/MyBIanalysis.py to make the results of program execution as analysis/GCcheckoutput.pdf and analysis/MyBIanalysis.png
 - 2016-1-21
   - Revised scripts/MyBIanalysis.py to save the bargraph into analysis/ (e.g. analysis/MyBIanalysisoutput.png).
 (In case of the execution in server, plt.show() returned the error as analysis/2016-1-21/stderr.txt.)
 - 2016-1-20